Toilet Cleaning made easy

-Toilet Cleaning is not everyone’s favourite task but hopefully this will make it quicker easier and a bit more thorough!
+Toilet Cleaning is not everyone’s favourite task but hopefully, this will make it quicker easier and a bit more thorough!
 The procedure below was written specifically for a major hotel group.
-However the technique is the same whether you are cleaning a commercial or domestic toilet large or small (adults or children).
+However, the technique is the same whether you are cleaning a commercial or domestic toilet large or small (adults or children).

 Key to any cleaning procedure is contact time (the time the chemicals used can be active on the surface to be cleaned).
 The longer the contact time the less chemical you have to use and the less physical work you will have to do.
-The simple pie chart that is sketched below shows how each factor of the process effects the others.
+The simple pie chart that is sketched below shows how each factor of the process affects the others.
 The more time the chemical has to work the less physical work you have to do.
 If the temperature of the water used to clean is warmer it needs less chemical.
 If you have no chemical you can get the same result but you physically will have to work a lot harder to get it.
 These basic factors are relevant if cleaning a toilet or a burnt pot.

-5 litre bucket
+- 5 litre bucket

-Red Cloth (businesses use colour coded items to ensure no cross contamination – red for the toilet, green for the kitchen)
+- Red Cloth (businesses use colour coded items to ensure no cross-contamination – red for the toilet, green for the kitchen)

-PPE (gloves, apron, goggles as required)
+- PPE (gloves, apron, goggles as required)

 We would recommend Delphis Eco daily Use Toilet Cleaner or if you are in a hard water area Delphis Eco Limescale Remover but whichever toilet cleaner you use read the manufacturers instructions.
 Very few toilet cleaners should be diluted as they are usually diluted by the water in the toilet bowl.

 2. Take toilet brush and force water out of toilet bowl by pushing water through U bend.
-(NOTE: important – this reduces dilution and increases effectiveness of cleaner).
+(NOTE: important – this reduces dilution and increases the effectiveness of cleaner).

-5. Apply toilet cleaner to red cloth and wipe down all external bowl surfaces, lid (inside and out) and seat (both sides).
+5. Apply toilet cleaner to the red cloth and wipe down all external bowl surfaces, lid (inside and out) and seat (both sides).

 6. (OPTIONAL: leave toilet cleaner to work whilst cleaning other washroom areas or toilets)